-The other day someone gave me some really nice feedback on the posts I share on the #bestyouproject and asked what got me into trying to help people so I thought I’d take a quick post just to share my story of going from an obsessive over-thinker to such a happier, balanced and positive person.
+The other day someone gave me some really nice feedback on the posts I share on the #BestYouProject and asked what got me into trying to help people so I thought I’d take a quick post just to share my story of going from an obsessive over-thinker to a much happier, balanced and more positive person.

 I had challenges with anxiety and confidence most of my adult life to the point I couldn’t even order food in a restaurant or shop.
 Ask my friends, they have witnessed it or you may even have noticed it yourself.